PrasamJain/Authenticated-Api-Request_NASA-API/README.md

 With the help of NASA's Api we fetch the images of different-different planets like mars and append on our web page's background.
 Every day, images will be changed and our web sites looks amazing.

 We sets various properties like - date, start_date, end_date, count, thumbs, api_key etc.
+The special DEMO_KEY api key is used in this web page.
+This API key can be used for initially exploring APIs prior to signing up, but it has much lower rate limits, so you’re encouraged to signup for your own API key if you plan to use the API